 It is important to always be prepared if your loved one should come to your looking for help.
-You can ensure that you are ready to greet this event by researching treatment centers that care for individuals simoltanetously an battling eating disorder and body dysmorphic disorder.
-With your research completed, you can be ready to recommend specific programs and get the ball rolling on your loved ones treatment as quickly as possibly.
+You can ensure that you are ready to greet this event by researching treatment and rehab centers that care for individuals simultaneously battling eating disorder and body dysmorphic disorder.
+With your research completed, you can be ready to recommend specific treatment and rehab center that specializes in body dysmorphic disorder and get the ball rolling on your loved one’s treatment as quickly as possible.

 Speak with your loved one about how you are feeling.
 Express your concerns using examples of his or her behaviors that have left you worried.
 Utilize a non-judgmental tone while having this conversation so that your loved one is not left feeling attacked.

-Should your loved one agree to go to treatment, speak with his or her treatment center to learn how you can be of the most support to him or her during his or her recovery.
+Should your loved one agree to go to treatment and rehab at a center that specializes in body dysmorphic disorder, speak with his or her treatment center to learn how you can be of the most support to him or her during his or her recovery.
 Additionally, ask if there are any resources, such as family therapy, that you can engage in with your loved one at this time.

-As soon as your loved one admits him or herself into treatment, do everything you can to remain a solid source of encouragement for him or her.
+As soon as your loved one admits him or herself into treatment and rehab at his or her chosen center for body dysmorphic disorder, do everything you can to remain a solid source of encouragement for him or her.
 Your loved one needs a tremendous support system during this time in his or her life.

 When any type of eating disorder goes untreated, a series of negative effects can begin to develop.
 For example, some eating disorders can cause muscle loss and weakness, osteoporosis, gastric ruptures, electrolyte imbalances, and high blood pressure, while others can cause pancreatitis, rupturing of the esophagus, and diabetes.
 No matter which eating disorder an individual is experiencing, the risk for death always remains, as these effects (plus others) can be fatal.
 When the co-occurring condition of body dysmorphic disorder is introduced into the picture, other significant consequences can emerge, ranging from social withdrawal and complete isolation to strained relationships and overwhelming feelings of embarrassment.
 In addition, someone with body dysmorphic disorder might turn to the abuse of substances, such as drugs or alcohol, to mask the upsetting emotions they are experiencing as a result of his or her condition.
 Despite the many negative aspects of having an eating disorder and co-occurring body dysmorphic disorder, there is help available.
-Professional treatment can help individuals in this situation turn their lives around for the better.
+Professional treatment from a body dysmorphic disorder rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states can help individuals in this situation turn their lives around for the better.

-Since 2006, Carolina House has been devoted to providing world-class, residential care to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as body dysmorphic disorder.
+Since 2006, Carolina House has been devoted to providing world-class, residential treatment and rehab to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as body dysmorphic disorder.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment and rehab at our center for body dysmorphic disorder with us can succeed in discovering a renewed life of wellness.

 Medical care: Clients who are battling an eating disorder often need consistent medical attention to address such concerns as re-feeding issues, complications from starvation, somatic complaints, electrolyte imbalances, and/or gastrointestinal distress.
 Carolina House provides 24-hour nursing care for all clients, as well as employs a contracted medical doctor, a psychiatrist, and a registered dietician, all of whom are skilled in the treatment of eating disorders.
 These professionals are able to meet with clients to ensure that their recovery remains on a healthy track.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition such as body dysmorphic disorder, the use of certain medications may be recommended in order to help alleviate some of their distress.
-Clients have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.
+Clients at our body dysmorphic disorder treatment and rehab center have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.

 Group therapy: When working to overcome an eating disorder, including anorexia, group therapy sessions have proven to be incredibly beneficial and effective.
 Clients typically participate in an average of six group therapy sessions each weekday, four group sessions on Saturdays, and two group sessions on Sundays.
 These group therapy sessions are typically broken down as follows: